How to Build Your Home Business With Video

 - Lightening.
 Depending on what you’re shooting, having good lighting can help perk up a dull setting.

 - Tripod to hold the camera.

-- Document camera or adjustable phone clip holder (less expensive).
+- A document camera or adjustable phone clip holder (less expensive).
 If you ever want to video with your camera facing down, for example, you’re writing on paper, a document camera or clip phone holder is ideal.

 - Video hosting.
-YouTube is free, and has the largest reach.
-However, there are other video hosting options you might want to consider depending your goals.
-For example, if you want to have the video on your site without YouTube logo, you can use Vimeo.
+YouTube is free and has the largest reach.
+However, there are other video hosting options you might want to consider depending on your goals.
+For example, if you want to have the video on your site without the YouTube logo, you can use Vimeo.

 Things to Consider When Creating Video for Your Home Business

 You can open up the video recorder on your phone, shoot a video and upload to YouTube in a matter of minutes.
 However, if you plan to make video an integral part of your home business, there are a few things you should consider.